 Watertube boilers fill the tubes with water instead of flames and allow for higher pressure.

 By condensing the water vapor that is produced during combustion and trapped in the flue gases they achieve a higher efficiency.

 Every Gasmaster boiler and water heater is equipped with a unique throttle mechanism.
 Within the operating range of each equipment, the throttle mechanism offers practically infinite modulation capability.
 While this can not eliminate the on/off cycles completely, it does reduce it by over 90%.
-Therefore, cold starts, and associated pre-purge periods are almost eliminated.
-This directly results in increased useful life of the water heater and/or boiler, and increased overall efficiency of the equipment.
+Therefore, cold starts and associated pre-purge periods are almost eliminated.
+This directly results in an increased useful life of the water heater and/or boiler and increased overall efficiency of the equipment.

 The unit’s operation is governed by the desired outlet (hot water) temperature.
 Using a digital, high precision temperature controller, the owner will identify the required hot water temperature.
 A temperature sensor installed on the boiler/water heater outlet manifold continuously measures the outlet water temperature.
 A servomotor controlling the gas butterfly valve and the air damper (by means of a variable profile cam mechanism) allows for throttling of the air/gas mixture flowing into the burner.
 For as long as the set temperature is above that of the outlet water, the boiler/water heater operates at maximum output capacity.